 “We estimate we can design and build full-service hospitals for 50% to 70% less than the large international aid agencies,” says Ansara, who is not compensated for his work, except for health insurance.

 BHI is Ansara’s second career.
 In 1982, he founded Shawmut Design and Construction.
-He sold the firm to his employees in 2006, under an ESOP, when revenue exceeded $700 million.
-He remained chairman of the board until 2012.
+He sold the firm to his employees in 2006, under an ESOP, when revenue exceeded $700 million and remained chairman of the board until 2012.

 Down to earth and hands-on, Ansara taught himself construction skills in his 20s as a self-employed carpenter renovating porches, kitchens and bathrooms.
 Eventually, he got his electrician’s license.